Libensemble/libensemble/docs/function_guides/generator.rst

 Modification of existing points
 -------------------------------

-To change existing fields of the history array, the generator can initialize an output array where the *dtype* contains the ``sim_id`` and the fields to be modified (in place of ``gen_specs["out"]``), and then send this output array to the manager (as with regular communications).
-Any such array received by the manager will overwrite the specific fields for the given *sim_ids*.
-If the changes do not correspond with newly generated points, then the generator needs to communicate to the manager that it is not ready to receive completed evaluations.
-Send to the manager with the ``keep_state`` argument set to *True*.
+To change existing fields of the History array, the generator can initialize an output array where the *dtype* contains the ``sim_id`` and the fields to be modified (in place of ``gen_specs["out"]``), and then send this output array to the manager.

+This will overwrite the specific fields for the given *sim_ids*, as maintained by the manager.
+If the changes do not correspond with newly generated points, then the generator needs to tell the manager that it is not ready to receive completed evaluations.
+Send to the manager with ``keep_state=True``.

 For example, the cancellation function ``request_cancel_sim_ids`` could be replicated by the following (where ``sim_ids_to_cancel`` is a list of integers):